 Data visualization is an essential tool in data analytics and is used across various fields and industries to communicate insights and findings from data.
 Visual elements like charts, graphs, and maps represent data and information graphically in data visualization (Healy, 2018).
 The purpose of data visualization is to simplify complex data so it can be understood and easily interpreted.
-It can assist in identifying patterns, relationships, and trends in large amounts of data, making them more accessible and actionable. best visualizations The data incorporate design and communication principles to make them aesthetically pleasing, easy to read and effectively convey the intended message (Healy, 2018).
+It can assist in identifying patterns, relationships, and trends in large amounts of making them more accessible and actionable.
+The best data visualizations incorporate design and communication principles, making them aesthetically pleasing, easy to read, and effectively conveying the intended message (Healy, 2018).

-Visual analytics uses interactive and visual

-methods to analyze and understand complex data.
-With visual analytics, you can explore and understand large and complex data sets flexibly and interactively by combining data mining, statistical analysis, and information visualization techniques.
-Visual analytics aims to enable decision-makers to gain insight and understanding of complex data sets rapidly and to support them in making informed decisions.
-Using visual analytics tools, users can explore and identify patterns in the data that may have yet to be apparent through other analysis methods (Keim, Andrienko, Fekete, Görg, Kohlhammer, & Melançon, 2010).
+Visual analytics uses interactive and visual methods to analyze and understand complex data.
+Visual analytics allows you to explore and understand large and complex data sets flexibly and interactively by combining data mining, statistical analysis, and information visualization techniques.
+Visual analytics aims to enable decision-makers to gain insight understanding of complex data sets rapidly and to support them in making informed decisions.
+Using visual analytics tools, users can explore and identify patterns in the data that may have yet to be apparent through other analysis methods (Keim et al., 2010).